rokucommunity/rooibos/docs/index.md

 ## Getting started
 Rooibos is intentionally simple to work with.
-You simply copy in the `rooibos.cat.brs` file, setup your config, install an npm package, and start writing tests
+You simply copy in the `rooibosDist.brs` file, setup your config, install an npm package, and start writing tests

 ### Installation